 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

 Create a new tabular model project in Visual Studio called SimpleModel (because it will be!).

 The aim of this exercise is to allow users to create the following pivot table.
 Details of how to do this are in the following pages, so make sure you read on!

-First import from the MAM database the following tables (with friendly names as given):
+First import from the CAC database the following tables:

 Hide the tables and columns which the user shouldn't see - you should now have something like this:

 You should now be able to create the pivot table shown at the start of this exercise!